 - Employment and Support Allowance (EAS) (income related).

-Hull is the only area of the UK not served by the BT network, so if you live there KCOM Flex is your equivalent to BT Basic or BT Home Essentials.
+Hull is the only area of the UK not served by the BT network, so if you live there KCOM Flex is your equivalent of BT Basic or BT Home Essentials.

 Virgin Media Essential